Antoinehoff/gyacomo/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Author: Antoine C.D.
 Hoffmann

+# Citing GYACOMO
+If you use GYACOMO in your work, please cite the following paper:

-Publication: Hoffmann, A., Frei, B., & Ricci, P. (2023).
+Hoffmann, A., Frei, B., & Ricci, P. (2023).
 Gyrokinetic simulations of plasma turbulence in a Z-pinch using a moment-based approach and advanced collision operators.
 Journal of Plasma Physics, 89(2), 905890214. doi:10.1017/S0022377823000284

 # How to compile and run GYACOMO